Roman-mid/filmotracker-tg-bot/README.md

 # Filmotracker

 Telegram bot that helps you discover and track movies and TV shows. </br>
-The bot supports search in any language and notifies you about new episodes or movie premieres so you never miss a release.
+Save the movie into your library and get notifications when new episodes are released.

 ### Functionality